How to send money to Italy

 Filippo is climbing the career ladder in London.
 He wants to send a £1,000 gift to his sister back home in Florence for her 30th birthday, but the idea of paying his bank’s £50 transfer fee is too much to bear.
 He compares two money transfer companies that both send money to Italy in the hope of finding a more affordable solution.

 |Exchange rate||1 GBP = 1.135 EUR||1 GBP = 1.121 EUR|

 |Transfer method||Bank account deposit||Bank account deposit|

-Although there is very little difference in transfer fees between both providers, Filippo can send an extra 20 euros to his sister if he uses the second transfer company.
+Although there’s little difference in the overall costs here, Filippo can send a bit more money to his sister more quickly if he uses the first transfer company.

-How to compare transfer companies when transferring money to Italy
+How to compare transfer companies that send money to Italy

 - Exchange rates.
 A better exchange rate means more money for your recipient, so look for a company that offers attractive exchange rates.